Webworms in Knoxville TN

-The fall webworm has two distinct phases in its life: caterpillar (larva) and moth (adult).
-Webworms are known for their distinctive, tent-like webbing on the tips of tree foliage and decorative plants.
+The fall webworm is native to North America and is found throughout most of the United States and southern Canada.
+Caterpillars construct large, unsightly webs on the outer ends of tree branches while they feed in late summer and early autumn.
 They are distinctly different from the Eastern Tent-Caterpillar, which prefers to create webs in the crook of tree branches.
-Although they don’t cause permanent damage, webworm webs can be unsightly in large amounts.
-The webs also destroy blooms on late-flowering shrubs.
+Webworms feed on the leaves of at least 80 species of shade, nuts, and fruit trees.
+Although they don’t cause permanent damage, their webs can be unsightly in large amounts.